 “Hello, Asirihan.”
 He extended his hand in greeting.
 “I’m Captain Kessler of the Tom Bowline.
 Would you like something to drink?”

 “Thank you,” I answered him then turned to the waitress.
 “What do you have that is really good?”

-"We got some new stuff in yesterday.
+“We got some new stuff in yesterday, a spice pop.
 A Gnolam brought it in on his ship and sold a whole cargo hold of it.
-The owner said it's really good."
+The owner said it’s really good.”

 Captain Kessler asked me about my past, what I had done for the scouts, and how I got to be here.
 I told him as much as I could, leaving out the part of being from another universe.
 My answers seemed to satisfy him.
-After 2 hours, the captain stood up and extended his hand to me.
-"You've convinced me."
-He said.
-Turning to Laura, he told her "Take Mr. Sirihanisirerem back to the ship and have Korj assign him some quarters.
-I want you, Korj and Hesperia to help him load his belongings and find whatever other equipment he might need.
+After two hours, the captain stood up and extended his hand to me.
+“You’ve convinced me,” he said.
+Turning to Laura, he told her, “Take Mr. Sirihanisirerem back to the ship and have Korj assign him some quarters.
+I want you, Korj, and Hesperia to help him load his belongings and find whatever other equipment he might need.
 Jenner and I are going to go and get our next assignment.
-I will see you all back at the ship." and then he was off.
+I’ll see you all back at the ship,” and then he was off.